wehlutyk/thesis/content/3-gistr-4-results.md

 ]
 If an insertion chunk has such a nearest neighbour (it may not if there were no deletions, or if it occurred in the middle of exchanged words such as in @fig:gistr-utterance-arrays), we note $r$ the separation between the two chunks.
 If insertion and deletion chunks face each other, $r = 0$;
-otherwise, $r < 0$ if the deletion comes before the insertion, $r > 0$ if the deletion comes after, and $|r|$ equals the number of conserved or replaced words separating the two.
+otherwise, $r < 0$ if the deletion comes before the insertion in the utterances, $r > 0$ if the deletion comes after, and $|r|$ equals the number of conserved or replaced words separating the two.
 For a given value of $r$, we compute a robust linear regression of insertion chunk size against deletion chunk size for all insertion-deletion chunks separated by $r$.
 We then take the slope of that regression as an indicator of the correspondence between the sizes of $r$-separated insertion and deletion chunks.
 ^[The robust regression lets us minimise the impact of outliers in the distributions of insertion chunk sizes, which otherwise had a strong effect on more common correlation measures.